 1. Soros breaks the Bank of England and earns $1 billion in 1 day

-September 16, 1992 went down in history as “Black Wednesday”, the most notorious forex market event where Soros earned the nickname “the man who broke the Bank of England” because of the transactions he performed together with other traders.
-They didn’t break it directly, but the devaluation of the pound was so bad that Britain had to take it out of the European Exchange Rate Mechanism (ERM).
+September 16, 1992, went down in history as “Black Wednesday”, the most notorious forex market event where Soros earned the nickname “the man who broke the Bank of England” because of the transactions he performed together with other traders against the Sterling (Nickname of the British Pound.
+To uncover the nicknames of all the major currencies read The Secret Handshake of Traders).

 Even though Britain was in a recession in 1990, the pound (also known as sterling) joined the ERM that year.
-It fixed the pound’s rate to the deutsche mark in order to make the investments between Britain and Europe more predictable and stable.
+It fixed the pound’s rate to the Deutsche mark in order to make the investments between Britain and Europe more predictable and stable.
 But as the political and financial situation in Germany changed during its unification, many ERM currencies were under big pressure to keep their currencies within the agreed limits.

 “The money that I made on this particular transaction would be estimated at about $1 Billion dollars.
 We very simply used the forward market – you borrow sterling and you sell the sterling that you’ve borrowed.
-And then you buy back the sterling when the loan expires.” – G. Soros.
+And then you buy back the sterling when the loan expires.”